TomaszModrzejewski/Hacking/README.md

 # Hacking
 Hacking refers to activities that seek to compromise digital devices, such as computers, smartphones, tablets, and even entire networks.
 Hackers are motivated by personal gain, to make a statement, or just because they can.

+# What Is Cybersecurity?
+Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.
+These cyberattacks are usually aimed at accessing, changing, or destroying sensitive information; extorting money from users; or interrupting normal business processes.

+Implementing effective cybersecurity measures is particularly challenging today because there are more devices than people, and attackers are becoming more innovative.

 # What is a denial-of-service (DoS) attack?
 A denial-of-service (DoS) attack is a malicious attempt to overwhelm a web property with traffic in order to disrupt its normal operations.